Muramas/Stellaris-Mutator/README.md

 - You need more tech in the current tier before moving up Tier 2 = 10, Tier 3 = 10, Tier 4 = 7, Tier 5 = 6
 - When you have an SR in your territory, the tech shows up more often.
 Also having an leader with the trait expertise materials also helps more (Fixed an issue with a NOT where it should be a NOR)
 - Stations give sublight speed, winddown, windup aura per station level.
 20-> 40%
+- Tech slider interval to 5% from 25%
+- Vassal Changes: CB last 100 years from 1.
+You can demand vassal / tribute from anyone.
+Does not matter how strong they are anymore.

 # Tests To-Do
 - Federation status without fed fleet
 - Remove Defense platoform upkeep (prob not duable due to how power is calculated)
+- Make commuincatons have a countdown timer to limit how often they can demand tribute/insult things so it is not spammable.

 # Future Tests - Need more knowledge